fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

   - List of packages names in YAML/JSON to be installed
   - Files to install in the .ebextensions in your Application Source Bundle
   - Can modify default setting by option_settings
-  - Use cron.yaml to perform periodic proceses
+  - Use cron.yaml to perform periodic processes
 - EB cli:
   - eb [create | status | health | events | logs | open | deploy | config | terminate]
 - Relies on CloudFormation